HenryCook/hubot-scripts/README.md

 ## To Do

+- Salt
 	- Create an input prompt for Salt Puppet run, as you are currently able to use wildcards without prompting to make sure you want to do this.
+    - Remove Salt Minion key from master
+    - Remove node from Puppet Master

+- Elasticsearch
-- Elasticsearch index removal
+    - Remove Elasticsearch index

+- Sensu
+    - Remove client from Sensu